 Headphones: The Higher End

 If money is no object, and you want the best quality of wireless (RF or Bluetooth) headphones possible, a company like Sennheiser will serve you quite well.
 Ever since the company was founded, they’ve been known for making premium, high-end audio equipment for a variety of different niches and audiences.
 And a big reason that they’re still in business today is that they have never compromised on the quality of their products.
-One of their latest wireless headphones for TV is the Sennheiser RS 220 – and now even better: Sennheiser RS 195.
+One of their latest wireless TV headphones is the Sennheiser RS 220 – and now even better: Sennheiser RS 195.

 Sennheiser RS 195 – THE BEST! (our review)